Signaling

 CLI usage

 The CLI subscribes to the stream with rstream events. --client-filter and --tunnel-filter apply server-side filters. --events narrows the local output to selected event types after the filtered stream has been received.
-The command can emit newline-delimited JSON to stdout or forward selected events as HTTP POST requests to an external endpoint.
+The command can emit newline-delimited JSON to stdout or forward selected watch events as HTTP POST requests to an external endpoint.

 rstream events \